ON3VZ/ON3VZ.github.io/_posts/2026-03-23-virtual-fox-hunt.md

 ### The Minimap

-In the top right corner you will see a minimap — think of it as the paper map every real ARDF competitor carries.
+In the top right corner you will see a minimap, think of it as the paper map every real ARDF competitor carries.
 It becomes your most important tool as the hunt progresses.

 ### The Receiver